FreddyWordingham/Guide-Dev_Environment_Setup/chapters/Homebrew/README.md

 ## Installation

-Navigate to https://brew.sh and copy the code into your terminal to install `brew`:
+Navigate to https://brew.sh and copy the code there into your terminal to install `brew`:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"